top of page

 Report Theme Panel Code (5).png

-Designing a modular, scalable, token-based panel architecture that:
+Design a modular, scalable, token-based panel architecture that:

-works within legacy constraints, reduces cognitive load, and mirrors the analyst's mental model
+works within legacy constraints, reduces cognitive load, and mirrors the analyst's mental model & workflow.

 Research Synthesis & Defining Design Strategies

-Align with Analyst Mental Models
+Align with Analyst's Mental Models

 Group controls by workflow stages, not code structure.